bfg-s/admin-documentation/Writerside/topics/GRID-Column.md

 # GRID Column

-The Bootstrap Grid column serves as a tool for organizing components on an admin panel page, acting as a distinct component within the delegator class `\App\Admin\Delegates\Column`.
+The Bootstrap Grid column serves as a tool for organizing components on an admin panel page, acting as a distinct component within the delegator class `\Admin\Delegates\Column`.
 This functionality enables the structured and aesthetically pleasing arrangement of various elements across the administrative interface.
 ```php
 use Admin\Delegates\Column;